andy hasse

 Producer in San Francisco, California

 Andy Hasse is a producer and interface analyst.
 He began producing web environments in 1994, at the dawn of the public World Wide Web, and went on to found hasse, inc.™, a web services firm with more than two decades of web, film, and multimedia work.
-Today his work centers on interface analysis — the discipline of evaluating how people actually interact with the machines and screens in front of them.
+His current work focuses on interface analysis.
+This discipline evaluates how people interact with machines and screens.

-That philosophy now extends to his growing engagement with AI and large language models, where the same principle holds: the human and the interface should direct the model, not the other way around.
+This philosophy now extends to his growing engagement with AI and large language models, where the same principles hold.

 His clients have ranged from Fortune 50 companies — including Microsoft, Amazon, and Sony — to leading political figures, well-known individuals, and international non-profit organizations.
 His film and multimedia projects have brought him into collaboration with innovators such as Spalding Gray, Eric Bogosian, Margaret Cho, John Waters, Spike Lee, Gus Van Sant, and William Gazecki.

-More recently, Hasse has taken a sustained interest in health and aging through his role managing the care of his elderly parents.
+More recently, Hasse has also taken a sustained interest in health and aging through his role managing the care of his elderly parents.
 His father, now a remarkably healthy 102, swims daily, follows a Mediterranean diet, takes a regimen of supplements, and keeps up a daily practice of cognitive maintenance.
-This experience has grown into a broader interest in elder care and the realities of aging abroad.
+This experience has grown into a broader interest in aging, elder care, and the realities of aging in the U.S. and abroad.

-In addition to his technology work, Hasse is a composer of music.
-He has also lived and traveled in Asia, South America, and Europe, and was born in Connecticut.
+Hasse has also lived and traveled in Asia, South America, and Europe, and was born in Connecticut.